 86. We say “please” and “thank you” and “I’m sorry”- staff included.

-87. Staff have opportunities, such as the Smeckens Literacy Retreat, to grow professionally and bond personally.
+87. Staff has opportunities, such as the Smeckens Literacy Retreat, to both grow professionally and bond personally.

 88. Relationships are the foundation of learning at Little Flower.

 89. There are many opportunities for parents to be involved at school including PTO, School Commission, Lunch/recess duty, Room Parent, Field Trip Chaperones, etc.

 90. Students have opportunities to read books of their choosing daily.

 91. Parents feel their students are cared for like family.
 “Just because I am at work, does not mean my student does not have a mom available.”